LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 ![activities list](images/activities-list.png)

-Because we are saving the price in cents before adding value to the DB, we need to multiply it by 100 and to show the correct value in the front end, we need to divide by 100.
+Because we are saving the price in cents, before adding value to the DB, we need to multiply it by 100.
+And the other way around: to show the correct value in the front end, we need to divide by 100.
 We will use [Accessors & Mutators](https://laravel.com/docs/eloquent-mutators#accessors-and-mutators) for this.

 **app/Models/Activity.php**:
 ```php